 Night staff at the hotel have also reported hearing odd sounds and feeling cold spots on their shift.

 The Old Bell Hotel stands on foundations that date back to 1220, allowing it to claim that it is the oldest hotel in Britain.
 It’s situated right next to the historic abbey, with parts of the hotel having been built on the old abbey churchyard.
 Over the years, there have been many additions to the hotel, giving the hotel a variety of styles, from Medieval and Edwardian in the main house to Japanese in the coach house.

 Weddings and conferences can also be catered for at the hotel.
-The restaurant at the hotel, headed by Richard Synan, who studied under Mark Sergeant at Gordon Ramsay at Claridges, offers inventive French cuisine and a fantastic tasting menu.
-For lighter meals, there’s also a brasserie which offers more traditional English food and an extensive wines and ales menu.
+The restaurant at the hotel, headed by Richard Synan, who studied under Mark Sergeant at Gordon Ramsay at Claridge’s, offers inventive French cuisine and a fantastic tasting menu.
+For lighter meals, there’s also a brasserie that offers more traditional English food and an extensive wine and ales menu.